ritamgaur/WebAPITest/README.md

 https://testweightaddapi.azurewebsites.net/default

 #### Important Note:
-The WEB API currently does not implement any security features, and has been configured to allow all source URLs within the CORS settings.
+The WEB API currently does not implement any authentication/security features, and has been configured to allow all source URLs within the CORS settings.